 There were multiple articles about the DARPA Machine Common Sense project that I am currently working on, but since they tend to be about the whole project and not my team in particular, I will skip them for now.

 N.U.M.B.A.
-Station is an exclusive blend of music for your secret agent lifestyle.
-It is my main music collection and has been significantly influenced by SomaFM’s excellent Secret Agent station.
+Station is an exclusive blend of eclectic music for your secret agent lifestyle.
+It is my main music collection and has been significantly influenced by SomaFM’s superb Secret Agent station as well as the excellent KEXP 90.3 FM.

 Under-Counter Freezer is one of my niche channels and provides your under-the-counter dose of well-tempered, lightly iced grooves to chillax.
 It was inspired by SomaFM’s amazing Groove Salad, but has a wider scope including not only ambient, but diving into genres like trip hop, postrock and electronica.